twnlink/LinuxED/README.md

 # Discontinuation
 EnhancedDiscord has reached End of Life, thus all remaining official support has been dropped.
-So LinuxED should has been discontinued as well.
+So LinuxED has been discontinued as well.

 # LinuxED
 LinuxED is an alternative installer for EnhancedDiscord that works on Linux.
 This project is not affiliated with Discord, or EnhancedDiscord in any way.
 I made this while learning Python and I'm aware of how messy, inconsistent, and poorly coded this script looks.